AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-asset-types.md

 3. From the **Assets/Asset Types Selector** list, select **Asset Types**.

-4. in the menu bar, click **Add Asset Type** to open a panel on the right side.
+4. In the menu bar, click **Add Asset Type** to open a panel on the right side.

 1. In the new asset type panel, enter the following:
    - `Asset Type` &ndash; **MyOCS.PumpType**